Client: African Conservation Foundation / ZED Creative

 An animated video about the rhino poaching crisis across Africa and Asia.
 The use of rhino horn as a recreational drug or cancer treatment in Asia is based on myths, but has escalated exponentially over the last few years.
 As a result, rhinos in Africa and Asia are brutally slaughtered in huge numbers for their horns.
-With prices able to fetch more than cocaine or gold, the trade is attracting the attention of organised crime and terrorist organisations alike.
+With prices able to fetch more than cocaine or gold, the trade is attracting the attention of organised crime and terrorist organisations.
 So whether you have a passion for rhinos or not, the trade could potentially still have an impact on all of our lives.

 The trade in rhino horn only exists because there is a demand (which was created by unscrupulous ‘middle men’ looking for a way to exploit the vulnerable).
 End the demand and the killing will stop.